sebastiaanlooijen/migrationFDI/README.md

 # migrationFDI
-A data set to measure the impact of migration on FDI
+A dataset to measure the impact of migration on FDI.